Mendelian Genetics, Probability, Pedigree, and Chi-Square Statistics.

 There are two presentations aimed at either A-Level of undergraduate students which introduce epigenetics, its association with disease and the potential for epigenetic therapy which could be used when introducing the topic; for A-Level students there is an associated worksheet that may also be of use.
 Additionally, there are Word documents which discuss the main issues arising from each case study and the key points to be found in each resource.
 A-Level material:Epigenetics A-Level presentation: Short presentation aimed at A-Level students which introduces epigenetics.
+This is associated with a worksheet requiring students to fill in the gaps during the presentation.
 Cancer, Alzheimer's & Protein Origami.
 Learn About DNA, genetic diseases, protein folding, family history, Punnett squares, and STEM careers in Sickle Cell DNA.

 Transcription (Gene Expression) - GeneEd - Genetics, Education, Discovery.
 Transcription is the process of making an RNA copy of a gene sequence.

 This copy, called a messenger RNA (mRNA) molecule, leaves the cell nucleus and enters the cytoplasm, where it directs the synthesis of the protein, which it encodes.
-Animation DNA to Protein.
+Animation.
 HHMI's BioInteractive.

 HHMI Holiday Lectures on Science.
 The Making of the Fittest: Got Lactase?
 The Co-evolution of Genes and Culture.
 Teacher Resources - GeneEd - Genetics, Education, Discovery.
 Lesson plans, genetic educational materials, printable activity sheets, and other teaching resources for educators seeking to increase genetic and genomic literacy.

-Biostatistics Basic Probability and Chi-Squared Tests (Lesson Plans/Lesson Activities) Fruit Flies!
-Genes and Behavior.
+Biostatistics.
+Fruit Flies!
 DNA - Episode 5 of 5 - Pandora's Box - PBS Documentary.
 The Scientific Secret of Strength and Muscle Growth.
 Talent vs Training.
 The Science Spot.
 Reference Cards I have created reference cards for many of the units/activities listed below, which are designed to replace the student worksheets and some lab pages for those units.

 Untitled.
 ACT5.
 Genetic - PDF Files.
 Printed versions of the NIH curriculum supplements are available to qualified people free of charge.